donjude-eng/brad-js/README.md

  -->math.random (this will generate random numbers) math.floor (math.floor (1*2)

+	 The Document Object Model, or DOM, is the browser’s internal representation of your
+	web page.

   ##The variable without equsl sign : We say optionally, because if you want, you can create a variable without
 	an initial value, and then assign it a value later.
 To create a variable